ritiksharmarj/VSCodeSetup/README.md

 # VS Code setup

-Here is a quick list of everything you need in order to set up VS Code.
+Here is a quick list of everything you need to set up VS Code.

 ## Theme

 I use the `One Monokai` theme.
-This is a free theme, similar to my personal favourite Monokai Pro.
+This is a free theme, similar to my personal favorite Monokai Pro.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=azemoh.one-monokai)

 `Monokai Pro` theme [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode)